vivaansinghvi07/rubix-cube-solver/README.md

 Since instructions are not yet on the website, view `media/example_video.mov` to see how to use the computer vision process in the website.

+Helped by some ideas and suggestions from [Grace Feng](https://github.com/gracetic37).

 ## Usage

 To use, you will need to host both the frontend and backend on your device.
 To do this, open two terminal windows, and on each of them, run the following commands: